Skip to main content

 Written by Isobel Honour

-In the CRM, you can quickly and easily send emails directly from the CRM rather than having to open up your email client, like Outlook or Gmail.
+You can quickly and easily send emails directly from the CRM rather, than having to open up your email client, like Outlook or Gmail.
 By sending them directly from the CRM, emails are automatically logged under the Documents of the CRM record you're sending an email from.

 By default, any emails you send from the CRM will be sent from the following email address: crmemails@prospect365.com.
 Emails you send out using this address will have a reply-to that means you will still get their replies to your inbox.